mailsac/mailsac-examples/services/custom_domains/custom_domains.rst

 #.
 Confirm domain ownership.

-   If the TXT record is correct an "OK" image will appear in the "DNS Records" section.
+   If the TXT record is correct, an "OK" image will appear in the "DNS Records" section.

    .. image:: byod_txt_verified.png